Columbus Car Accident Attorney

 It is not the job of insurance companies to give you a fair deal.
 They will do their best to pay as little as possible and to undermine your claim.
 Insurance adjusters know that the attorneys at Rourke & Blumenthal passionately pursue our client’s cases during negotiations and, if necessary, in litigation.
 This allows us to achieve great results for our clients.

 Many Ohio attorneys look to Rourke & Blumenthal for assistance with complex and challenging cases.
-The majority of our clients find Rourke and Blumenthal after being referred by a trusted attorney.
+The majority of our clients find Rourke and Blumenthal LLC after being referred by a trusted attorney.
 Defense attorneys and insurance adjusters alike are well aware of our work ethic and expertise and have referred injured friends and family members to Rourke & Blumenthal for help.
 While many firms employ aggressive sales and solicitation tactics, Rourke & Blumenthal receives nearly all of our cases from former clients and attorney referrals.

 AV® Rated - Top Rating for Ethics and Legal Skill